-The original idea was that the rover would be able to drive even underwater.
-And that didn't work out.
-But hey, it’s the thought that counts, right? :) But back to the point.
-It started from the Scorpio rover – a Martian robot developed by a student association at Wrocław University of Science and Technology that some of us were members of.
-We noticed that although the whole idea of Scorpio was that it was a prototype of a Mars vehicle, in fact, it wasn’t a Martian rover, but an Earth one.
-After all, it was the Earth's conditions it had to withstand.
-There’s rain on our planet and when we prepared Scorpio for planetary rover competitions such as ERC and URC, we had to take into consideration that in case of not particularly heavy rain, the contest would still proceed.
-Thus, the robot had to be built in such a way to hold out against such challenges.
-At that time, our robot was already designed to be able to drive in the rain.
+The original idea was to make a rover that could drive even underwater, but that didn't quite pan out.
+But hey, it’s the thought that counts, right? :) Anyway, it all started with the Scorpio rover – a Martian robot developed by a student association at Wrocław University of Science and Technology that some of us were members of.
+We realized that although the whole idea of Scorpio was that it was a prototype for a Mars vehicle, in fact, it wasn’t a Martian rover, but an Earth one.
+It was our planet's conditions it had to withstand, after all.
+It rains on Earth and when we prepared Scorpio for planetary rover competitions such as ERC and URC, we had to take into consideration that even if it rained a little, the contest would still go on.
+Thus, we made sure that our robot could hold out against such challenges.
+And that's how we ended up with a rover that can drive in the rain.

-As we kept working on the robot, we realized that anything can happen, it doesn’t have to be limited to rain.
+As we kept working on the robot, it dawned on us that anything can happen, it doesn’t have to be limited to rain.
 The rover should be able to withstand anything you throw at it.
-You don’t want your mobile robot to break down just because you’ve had a bad day and spilled something on it, do you?
-And that’s the assumption we came up with, that we wanted to make sure the rover would survive harsh conditions and you wouldn’t have to worry about it.
+After all, the last thing you want for your mobile robot is to break down just because you’ve had a bad day and spilled something on it, isn’t it?
+And that’s the assumption we came up with – to make sure the rover would survive harsh conditions without you worrying about it.

 As the product developed, the concept of the rover being watertight also went on.
-So, as of now, we claim that a Leo Rover is weatherproof and it really is.
+So, as of now, the Leo Rover is indeed weatherproof.
 You can drive it in the rain and don’t have to worry that after getting wet, your robot’s toast.
 Trust us, it can handle it.

 All the rover’s elements that could be damaged by water are properly protected.
-For example, the metal part by the wheels is a tube that holds the wheel motor inside.
+For example, the metal part by the wheels is a tube that encases the wheel motor.

 The tube’s job is to protect the motor against impacts and to seal it.
 It also serves as a mounting element for bearings.
-On one side, the tube has O-rings to seal the wiring assembly, and on the other side, there’s a lip seal that allows the motor shaft to rub against it all the time, but being sealed.
+On one side, the tube has O-rings to seal the wiring assembly, and on the other, there’s a lip seal that allows the motor shaft to rub against it all the time while being sealed.

 That’s for the mechanical assemblies.
-Then, all the cables are sealed as they go through the rover’s parts.
-For example, they come out of the wheel tube with rubber gaskets, and these enter the robot’s main electronics box – all joints are simply sealed with various rubber gaskets.
+Then, all the cables are sealed as they pass through the rover’s components.
+For example, they emerge from the wheel tube with rubber gaskets and then go into the robot’s main electronics box – all joints are simply sealed with various rubber gaskets.

 Also, the Leo Rover’s front camera has a cover.
 We decided to go with a GoPro glass which is sealed, and it additionally protects the camera’s lenses from being scratched.

-When it comes to the battery, all plugs are also sealed.
+When it comes to the battery, all plugs are sealed too.
 We use the WEIPU plugs that have the IP68 protection class.

-The only issue that arises here is adding components to the robot.
-A Leo Rover itself is completely watertight but the same cannot be said about the add-ons we provide as these are mostly components from our suppliers and not from us.
+The only issue that arises here is when adding components to the robot.
+The Leo Rover itself is completely watertight but this doesn't necessarily apply to the add-ons we provide as these are mostly sourced from our suppliers.
 So, you have to keep this in mind when mounting additional elements on the vehicle.